 In the mid-’70s, Tony moved to a small O.R. consultancy where he worked on a variety of scheduling problems, primarily related to public transport.
 He also helped advise the Committee of London Clearing Banks (representing the big five U.K. banks at the time) on how to minimize the cost of transporting coins around the country.

-Since 1980, Tony was involved exclusively with project management software, for most of that time at the company he co-founded, Welcom, and then since 2006 at Barbecana.
+Since 1980, Tony was involved exclusively with project management software, for most of that time at the company he co-founded with Steve Cook, Welcom, and then since 2006 at Barbecana.
 During that time he has been personally responsible for, among other things, the development of no less than four schedule risk analysis systems.

 Tony is fondly remembered by all those who knew him.
 With Steve Cook, he helped create an inclusive and exciting work environment at Welcom.
 Tony himself was responsible for the original core code of Open Plan and Cobra and was intimately involved with Welcom development until the Deltek acquisition in 2006.
 In 2011 he started work on Full Monte Schedule Risk Analysis.
 This has become a defacto standard for Microsoft Project risk analysis in aerospace/defense companies and agencies and also pharmaceutical/medical device companies.
 Tony was always interested in helping schedulers produce the highest quality schedules and this led to the Barbecana Schedule Inspector.